maximiliangilles/MetaGraspNet-Vacuum-End-Effector/README.md

 # MetaGraspNet Vacuum-End-Effector

-## News [dd/mm/yyyy]
-- [22/07/2024] **Initial Version**: First version released online.
-Additional details regarding control and ROS integration will be included in future updates.

 ## Overview
-The MetaGraspNet vacuum end-effector is designed to provide efficient and reliable object handling capabilities for robotic arms.
-This project aims to provide a comprehensive guide on building and assembling a low-cost vacuum end-effector for use in research applications.
+his project is a simple guide on how to build and put together a low-cost vacuum end-effector, perfect for research use.
+We hope this guide helps fellow researchers and anyone interested in vacuum-based robotic grasping.

 <p align="center">
 <img src="media/IMG_7238_cutout_whitebg_all.png" width="70%">
 </p>

-### Features
-- **High Efficiency**: Provides strong suction.
-- **Versatile**: Capable of handling a wide range of objects.
-- **Cost-Effective**: Printable in your lab and easy to assemble.
-- **Modular Design**: Easily mountable on various robotic arms and compatible with different suction cups.

 ## Table of Contents
 1. [Overview](#overview)